Rights of people with mental illness

 State Parties to the present Charter shall take the necessary measures to protect the health of their people and to ensure that they receive medical attention when they are sick.

-The rights outlined in the international conventions above are holistic, and the state has an eminent duty to realise these rights for their people.
+The rights outlined in the international conventions above are holistic, and the state has an eminent duty to realize these rights for its people.
 Uganda has ratified all of these conventions.

 The rights of people with disability

-Mental health challenges can be viewed as a psychosocial disability.
+Mental health challenges can be viewed as psychosocial disabilities.
 In 2006, the UN adopted the Convention on the Rights of Persons with Disability (CRPD), which aims to promote, protect and ensure the full and equal enjoyment of all human rights by all persons with disability.